aubreymoore/CRB-Damage-Survey-Validation/README.md

 # CRB-Damage-Survey-Validation

 In this project I evaluate results of the first automated roadside videosurvey to measure coconut rhinoceros beetle (CRB) damage on Guam.
 Survey results are available in a another GitHub repo, https://github.com/aubreymoore/Guam-CRB-damage-map-2020-10, which stores videos using [LFS](https://git-lfs.github.com/)  and a SpatiaLite survey database.
-The repo also hosts an [online interactive map](https://aubreymoore.github.io/Guam-CRB-damage-map-2020-10/).
+The repo also hosts an [online interactive map](https://aubreymoore.github.io/Guam-CRB-damage-map-2020-10/). **Note that this map is outdated.
+Please use the link at the end of this section instead.**

 Validation was performed by having a human assign a damge index (0 to 4) to each of 100 tree images at selected at random.
 Human classification was then compared to machine cassification.
 Results yielded 51% accuracy (machine classification in agreement with huma classification) and a 39% false positive rate (where the machine found CRB damage, but the human did not).